-This article describes set of commands used for configuration management.
+This article describes a set of commands used for configuration management.

-Any action done in GUI or any command executed from the CLI are recorded in
+Any action done in GUI or any command executed from the CLI is recorded in

-Simple example to demonstrate addition of firewall rule and how to undo and redo the action:
+A simple example to demonstrate the addition of the firewall rule and how to undo and redo the action:

 As you can see firewall rule disappeared.

 Now redo the last change:

 System history is capable of showing exact CLI commands that will be executed during Undo or Redo actions even if we perform the action from GUI, for example, detailed history output after adding TCP accept rule from WinBox:

 Sometimes it happens that the router's configuration is changed in a way that will make the router inaccessible (except the local console).
 Usually, this is done by accident, but there is no way to undo the last change when the connection to the router is already cut.
 Safe mode can be used to minimize such risk.

 Safe mode is entered by pressing Ctrl-X. To save changes and quit safe mode, press Ctrl-X again.
 To exit without saving the made changes, hit Ctrl-D